okviz/okviz.github.io/_mydocs/visuals/smart-filter-pro/options/sorting/index.md

     <img src="images/sorting-custom.png" width="850">

-    Also, if you connect a field to the [Values](../values/index.md) data role, you can choose to sort by that field.
+    Also, if you connect a measure to the [Values](../values/index.md) field well, you can choose to sort by that field.

     <img src="images/sorting-custom-by-value.png" width="850">